-SO: How do we get from where we are today to where we want to be, which is a society which uses the power of these intelligence systems, without them causing harm and negative problems?
-I had the idea of doing it in an incremental way, using one of the most powerful tools I believe is mathematical proof.
-With mathematical proof you can build systems where you have absolute mathematical guarantees about how they are going to behave.
-The trouble is our capacity for doing that today is pretty limited.
-Once we have more powerful systems, we can apply them to the task of creating systems which can be mathematically proved to be correct according to certain criteria.
+SO: How do we get from where we are today to where we want to be, which is a society which uses the power of these intelligent systems, without them causing you know harm and negative problems?
+And so I had the idea of doing it in an incremental way, using one of the most powerful tools I believe is mathematical proof.
+Because with mathematical proof you can build systems where you have absolute mathematical guarantees about how they are going to behave.
+And so the trouble is our capacity for doing that today is pretty limited.
+But once we have more powerful systems, we can apply them to the task of creating systems which can be mathematically proved to be correct according to certain criteria.

 SO: I think that strategy would work from a technological point of view.
 Where it’s a little iffy is, we’re also in a political environment right now and every country on the planet is developing AI.
 China has committed to being the leader in AI by 2025.
-Vladimir Putin in Russia has said that the country which develops AI first will be the leader of the world.
+Putin, Vladimir Putin in Russia has said that the country which develops AI first will be the leader of the world.
 The United States certainly has a lot of AI.
-We’re in a kind of arms race competitive environment so simultaneously doing things carefully and very precisely, with mathematical proofs of behaviour and battling for military AI with other countries.
-Those two don’t quite go along with one another so whether that scaffolding vision is actually possible to implement is not clear to me at the moment.
+So we’re in a kind of arms race competitive environment and so simultaneously doing things carefully and very precisely with mathematical proofs of behaviour, and battling for you know military AI with other countries.
+You know those two don’t quite go along with one another and so whether that scaffolding vision is actually possible to implement is not clear to me at the moment.

 KR: As well as the development of this powerful tool being akin to an arms race, what are the other ethical concerns we should be considering around AI?

 SO: There is an increasing interest in ethics.
-Most of the discussion today is about issues which are very important but aren’t really the central issues.
-The issues that are hot today, there’s a lot of discussion and concern about privacy.
-Many of the social media companies, Google and Facebook especially, get a lot of press on this, make use of tracking your data as you use their services and they use that to target advertising to you.
-That makes their ads worth a lot more and that makes them make a lot of money.
-Early on I think people viewed that as a fair trade.
-You give me free use of a search engine, free use of an editor and all that, and you will serve me even better ads, I like that.
-I would say four or five years ago, there started to be a lot more concern about your personal data somehow being misused.
+And most of the discussion today is about issues which are very important but aren’t really really the central issues.
+So the issues that are hot today, there’s a lot of discussion and concern about privacy.
+And so you know many of the social media companies, Google and Facebook especially, get a lot of press on this, make use of tracking your data as you use their services and they use that to target advertising to you.
+And so that makes their ads worth a lot more and that makes them make a lot of money and you know early on I think people viewed that as a fair trade.
+Well you give me free use of a search engine, free use of an editor and all that, and you will serve me even better ads, I like that.
+But I would say four or five years ago, there started to be a lot more concern about your personal data as somehow being misused.

-One of the challenges there is that political statements or news or advertising, can be targeted to your particular personality.
+And one of the challenges there is that political statements or news or advertising, can be targeted to your particular personality.
 The famous case there was Cambridge Analytica was using quite a simple AI to build personality models of people on Facebook based on what they had liked, and then used those personality models to target political advertising.
-Then they claimed to have helped sway the US Presidential election and I think even the Brexit election, elections around the world using that technology.
-Whether they did or not is still, I think, somewhat controversial but the concept that you could do that suddenly hit the main stream.
-People took a knee jerk reaction which is, “Oh my God, you can build models that will manipulate me from my data, you should not have access to my data.”
+And then they claimed to have helped sway the US presidential election and I think even the Brexit election, elections around the world using that technology.
+Whether they did or not exactly is still, I think, somewhat controversial but the concept that you could do that suddenly hit the the mainstream.
+And people sort of took a knee jerk reaction which is, “Oh my God, you can build models that will manipulate me from my data, you should not have access to my data.”
 So one approach is to just you know impose strong privacy on anything that individuals use.
 I think Apple is now using that as part of their brand is the ‘we’re not going to use your data for anything’.
 I think going forward, that that one is going to have to soften.
 We’re going to have to find a different sort of perspective.
 Because, you know first of all, we leave data everywhere.
 We’re big lumbering creatures and there’s going to be cameras everywhere, and so I think we have to live with the fact that most of what we do is not going to be private.
 And it’s more like, what happens to this and how do we deal with the possibility of being manipulated or lied to.

-Another advance, maybe about a year ago, was that these deep learning systems were able to…there was a system called Deepfakes, where somebody was able to take an image or a few images of your face and a video of someone else doing something and recreate the video with you face in there.
+Another advance, maybe about a year ago, was that these deep learning systems were able…there was a system called Deepfakes, where somebody was able to take an image or a few images of your face and a video of somebody else doing something and recreate the video with you face in there.
 And so, that created a shock.
-Both because you could make a video which looks like you’re doing something that you never actually did, and you could make very realistic looking videos which could serve to promote false narratives.
-Fake news, that kind of thing.
+Both because you could make a video which looks like you’re doing something that you never actually did, and you could make very realistic looking videos which could serve to promote false narratives, fake news, that kind of thing.

-KR: You may have seen the deep fakes video of Obama being pupated by Jordan Peel.
+KR: You may have seen the deepfakes video of Obama being puppeted by Jordan Peel.
 The video was created to demonstrate how AI could be misused for political reasons.

-SO: So, you can make Obama say anything and even more scary, you could make a video of Trump saying, “We’re bombing North Korea tomorrow.”
+SO: So yeah you can make Obama say anything and even more scary, you could make a video of Trump saying, “We’re bombing North Korea tomorrow.”
 Which, if the North Koreans believe that, might cause them to act and you could potentially stimulate a nuclear exchange based on a fake video.
 And so that’s a that’s a huge worry.

-There is some potential, I’ve written a bunch of papers and things on using blockchain technology to validate that a particular image, video or audio was recorded at a certain time, at a certain place and hasn’t been modified.
-If we had that as an infrastructure, I think that would help us be better at creating consensus truth for humanity.
+There’s some potential, I’ve written a bunch of papers and things on using blockchain technology to validate that a particular image, video or audio was recorded at a certain time, at a certain place and hasn’t been modified.
+So if we had that as an infrastructure, I think that would help us be better at creating consensus truth for humanity.
 But you know it’s a battle.
 It’s an arms race between using AI technologies to fake stuff and using you know other kinds of cryptographic technologies to have more confidence in it.
 AI can also be used to detect these fakes and so it’s kind of an arms race situation there.
 But certainly, that’s an ethical question.

 KR: So, we’ve discussed a bunch of concerns and ethical dilemmas – but this wouldn’t be a balanced discussion if we didn’t talk about some of the incredible, exciting and hopeful possibilities AI can bring.
 Thankfully, brilliant minds like Steve’s are not only balancing the ethical considerations, but working on solutions to real-world problems.

 There’s a group that identified the 15 biggest problems in the world.
-Things like global warming, economic inequality.
-We went through systematically and every single one of those 15 can be positively impacted by using AI and robotics.
-I think almost all of today’s problems, assuming we can avoid the new problems; almost all of today’s problems can be dramatically improved by AI.
+Things like you know global warming, economic inequality.
+And we went through systematically and every single one of those 15 can be positively impacted by using AI and robotics.
+And so I think almost all of today’s problems, assuming we can avoid the new problems; almost all of today’s problems can be dramatically improved by AI.

-KR: We wanted to ask Steve what he sees in our immediate future with regards to AI.
+KR: We wanted to ask Steve what he sees in our immediate future for AI.
 Just as the dawn of the agricultural and industrial revolutions saw periods of turmoil; sociological and environmental – what will the dawn of the AI revolution look like – and when will that happen?

-SO: I think we’re in it right now.
+SO: Oh I think we’re in it right now.
 This is the moment.
 I see three phases coming.
 I think right now I call them the AI economy, the AI military and the AI society.
-I think right now we’re in the AI economy, which is basically massive investment.
-The consulting firm McKinsey, estimated that just today’s AI, using deep learning systems for recognition, chatbots, translation, those kinds of things, that by 2030, $70,000,000,000,000 of value will be created.
-Just for comparison the United States GDP is $18,000,000,000,000.
-We have a massive tsunami of economic value coming just from the low hanging fruit in the economy today.
+And I think right now we’re in the AI economy, which is basically massive investment.
+The consulting firm McKinsey, estimated that just today’s AI, using deep learning systems for you know recognition, chatbots, translation, those kinds of things, that by 2030, $70 trillion of value will be created.
+And just for comparison the United States GDP is $18 trillion.
+So we have a massive tsunami of economic value coming just from the low hanging fruit in the economy today.

-At the same time, we are just starting to get some of the more sophisticated systems into the military.
-Military’s advance on their own pace.
+At the same time, we’re just beginning to get some of the more sophisticated systems into the military.
+You know militaries advance on their own pace.
 We haven’t had the first AI battle yet.
 Some people say that the South China sea, that the Chinese are putting autonomous robots on these fake islands that they’re building, to protect them.
-It may be that the first robot-robot battle happens in the South China sea.
-That will be a water shed moment.
-That’s going to make people think a lot when that happens.
+And so it may be that the first robot-robot battle happens in the South China sea.
+That will sort of be a watershed moment.
+That’s going to make people think a lot I think when that happens.

 And then I think the next phase is what I call the AI society, which is some of the topics we’ve been talking about where we take the entire body of law and that becomes digital and we start having AI judges.
-We start having AI lawmakers or assistants to law makers who analyse the much more detailed implications of a proposed law.
-Who figure out how things interact with one another and eventually either AI politicians or AI assistants to politicians, could actually if done right, help prevent a lot of the corruption that we see in various countries today.
-That’s where all these issues of what is a good set of laws and how do we govern these autonomous systems at the same time as humans and I would say for the benefit of the humans?
+We start having AI lawmakers or assistants to law makers who you know analyze the much more detailed implications of a proposed law.
+Who figure out you know how things interact with one another and eventually either you know AI politicians or AI assistants to politicians, could actually if done right, could help prevent a lot of the corruption that we see in various countries today.
+And that’s where all these issues of well what is a good set of laws?
+And how do we govern these autonomous systems at the same time as humans and I would say for the benefit of the humans?
 To make sure that the world we’re creating is one that we really want to live in.
-I think that’s the third phase.
+I think that’s the sort of third phase.
 So, I think we have those three phases and they’re in various phases at the moment but they’re happening.
-I would guess it’s a question of decades before those really become critically important.
+And I would guess it’s a you know question of decades before those really become critically important.

-SO: I think identifying what it is that are the core human values that we would like a future society to express and then creating this intelligent system architecture to support that.
-Rather than blindly building this stuff which may end up doing things that we don’t like.
+SO: So I think identifying you know what it is that are the core human values that we would like a future society to express and then creating this intelligent system architecture to support that.
+Rather than just kind of blindly building this stuff which may end up doing things that we don’t like.